find your perfect postgrad program

 Summary

-The MSc in Translational Health Sciences is a part-time taught course exploring how innovations are adopted in healthcare, focusing on behavioural, organisational, and policy challenges through interdisciplinary, applied learning.
+The MSc in Translational Health Sciences, offered in both full- and part-time modes, explores how innovations are adopted in healthcare, focusing on behavioural, organisational, and policy challenges through interdisciplinary, applied learning.

 Using innovations to meet healthcare needs is a global imperative – and one that can only become more urgent as demands on our healthcare systems increase.
 This applied MSc course brings robust, interdisciplinary and practice-based approaches to addressing the challenges of research translation.